-I have a part but no 3D model, can you print a copy?
+I have a part but no 3D CAD model, can you print a copy?

 What color options do you have?

-Some additive technologies allow us to directly print in a wide gamut of colors.
+Some additive technologies allow us to directly print in a wide range of colors (Polyjet).
 We also offer painting services if the technology required for your parts doesn’t directly print in color.
-Our most common natural colors are White and Translucent.
+Our most common natural colors are Black and White.

 What is the tolerance on your machines?

-Tolerances depend on the technology being used but our most common tolerance is ±.010″ for large parts.
+Tolerances depend on the technology being used and the geometry of the part in relation to how the part is oriented on the build platform.
+Our most common tolerance across all our technologies is ±.010″ + with an additional tolerance of +/- 0.002” per inch for parts over 6″ in length.
 Smaller parts tend to have a tighter tolerance of ±.005″.

 Can you 3D print metal parts?